anthonyvipond/deduper/readme.md

 You can continue to deduplicate on different columns.

-Your `uniques` table will get smaller, and `your` removals table will get bigger.
+Your `uniques` table will get smaller, and your `removes` table will get bigger.

 Take another look at the last stage our tables were in.